 7 Essential Math Skills for 7 Year Olds

-Age seven is a key time in math for young learners as they’re about to encounter some tricky and important math concepts in 2nd and 3rd Grade.
+Age seven is a key time in math for young learners as they’re about to encounter some tricky and important math concepts in moving through 2nd and into 3rd Grade.

-As a math teacher, I’ve often considered when learning can start to go wrong, and I believe seven is an age when some learners can get left behind.
+As a math teacher, I’ve often considered when learning can start to go wrong, and I believe seven is an age when some learners can start to get left behind.

 Sadly, more often than not, this goes unnoticed - making future progress harder.

 This essential math skills checklist will help parents review progress and provide support, when required.

 1) Number: Know one more or less than and ten more or less than any number from 1 to 100